 One of the coolest things to see in Western Australia outside of Perth is the fascinating landscape of the Pinnacles Desert.
 Found within Nambung National Park, this scenic desert is full of limestone pillars emerging from the sand.
-The stones, which were formed at least 25,000 years ago, were once submerged in sand, but erosion has slowly left them exposed to the world.
-You can view the area from an observation deck or you can spend your time out walking among them.
-To learn more about the Pinnacles Rocks head over to the onsite Pinnacles Desert Discovery Centre.
-The Pinnacles Desert is extra special at dusk when it casts long shadows, and at night when you can see this otherworldly landscape under a sea of stars.
+The stones, which were formed at least 25,000 years ago, were once submerged in sand, but erosion has slowly left them exposed.
+You can view the area from an observation deck or spend your time out walking among them.
+To learn more about the Pinnacles Rocks, head over to the on-site Pinnacles Desert Discovery Center.
+The Pinnacles Desert is extra special at dusk, when the pillars cast long shadows, and at night when you can see this otherworldly landscape under a sea of stars.

 Getting there: As the Pinnacles Desert is too remote to reach by public transportation, a guided tour is your best bet to visit if you don’t have a car.

 6. Shoalwater & Penguin Island

 Those hoping to spend a day with a variety of wildlife can’t do better than a trip to Penguin Island in the Shoalwater Marine Reserve.
 Covering several islands and stretches of the coast around Shoalwater Bay, the Marine Park is home to coral, penguins, dolphins, and sea lions.
 Most visitors start with Penguin Island, which is the easiest place to reach and where you’ll get to see the local colony of little penguins.
 The island also features a Discovery Center, where you can learn about the penguins and are guaranteed to see them at feeding time.
 North of Penguin Island, you’ll find the much smaller Seal Island, where you’ll see sea lions.
 As for dolphins, there are areas of the marine park where wild bottle-nosed dolphins are known to swim and where you can try to see them.